EU Justice scoreboard

 On 17 March 2014 the European Commission published the 2014 EU Justice Scoreboard .

 On 27 March 2013 the European Commission published the 2013 EU Justice Scoreboard.

 Annual Growth Survey

-The Annual Growth Survey 2013 and 2014 highlights the importance of improving the quality, independence and efficiency of national judicial systems.
+The Annual Growth Surveys 2013, 2014 and 2015 highlight the importance of improving the quality, independence and efficiency of national judicial systems.